Samsung Galaxy S24 Ultra USB-C Port and Daughterboard Replacement

 Step 21

-- Take out the wireless charging coil and the loudspeaker from the frame.
-When putting everything back together, give the loudspeaker a gentle press around the edges to clip it into place before you screw it back in.
+- Carefully detach the wireless charging coil and the loudspeaker from the frame.
+When reassembling, gently press around the loudspeaker's edges to snap it into place before securing it with screws.
 If you need help, you can always schedule a repair.

 Step 22